English Lantern Clocks

 Another ‘special’ type of lantern clock was one that chimed the quarter hours.
 These must have been very expensive clocks, especially in the early days, as very few that did much more than a simple extra strike on the half-hours are known in the era before the pendulum.
 By the middle of the century some of the finest makers, especially perhaps Peter Closen of Holborn, were making very elaborate quarter-chiming clocks, some being the size of great chamber clocks.
 By the end of the century clocks that could be loosely termed ‘musical’ lantern clocks were being made.
 These clocks invariably had both hour and minute hands to assist with setting and releasing the quarter chime and hour strike pendulum in the middle of the century, to those with the long anchor pendulum.

-Because of their great age most English Lantern clocks show the ‘improvements’ that have been carried out by original owners who decided they would modernise a cherished clock with a later and more accurate escapement, rather than exchange it for a new clock.
+Because of their great age most English antique lantern clocks show the ‘improvements’ that have been carried out by original owners who decided they would modernise a cherished clock with a later and more accurate escapement, rather than exchange it for a new clock.
 The most common conversion is that from balance escapement to anchor and most of these conversions were made at the end of the seventeenth and the beginning of the eighteenth centuries.
 More uncommon is the conversion from balance to verge pendulum and these conversions were most probably made about 1659-1660, fairly soon after the first introduction of the pendulum.

 On display in our 2013 Exhibition there was a fine example of this conversion in the large, unsigned, mid seventeenth century clock (catalogue13).
-The number of lantern clocks made before 1660 and still surviving with their original balance escapement is unknown but could certainly be counted on one hand.
+The number of antique lantern clocks made before 1660 and still surviving with their original balance escapement is unknown but could certainly be counted on one hand.
 There were however, some clocks exhibited with re-conversions to balance which gave a good idea of how the lantern clock would have appeared when originally made.
 A fine example was the beautiful clock attributed to Thomas Browne of Bristol with the lovely copper dial (catalogue 8).
 Exhibited too were many examples from the second half of the seventeenth century with their original and unaltered verge pendulum escapements, some by West Country makers where the lantern clock remained particularly popular well into the eighteenth century.

 A few Catalogues from both the 2004 and 2013 Exhibitions are still available to purchase from our Galleries here in Lewes.